aulasoftwarelibre/workshop-telegram-bots-with-ai-docs/docs/chatbot/register.md

 In this section, you will learn how to create registries for AI models in Vercel SDK.
 This setup allows you to register multiple AI providers and language models to be used in your project.

+!!! info

+    This step is usually not necessary, if you are only going to use one AI provider you can use it directly instead of creating a record.

 ## Setting up the Registry

 The following steps will guide you on how to register AI providers such as OpenAI and Ollama using the Vercel SDK.